sukeyfu/sukeyfu.github.io/posts/how-to-pass-cfa-level-one.md

 ---
-title: 'HOW TO PASS CFA LEVEL 1 EXAM'
+title: 'How to pass CFA level 1 exam'
 date: '2022-03-13'
 ---